 - C & C v D - Represented the Claimants in a 3-day misrepresentation trial involving an alleged village conspiracy, abusive neighbours and the existence of ghosts.

 - Bank v R & R – Successfully acted for two individuals in a misrepresentation action against a national bank concerning a £250m fraud.

 - In the Matter of W E PLC – Successfully acted for the company in the High Court over the course of several months in an application to reduce their share premium account and transfer to special reserve in the amount of £6m.

-Alexander is a contract specialist providing representation and advice in the following areas:
+Alexander provides representation and advice in the following areas: